Resources for Studying Remotely - Students

 UTRGV Information Technology provides online resources as part of UTRGV's business continuity plan to support learning, teaching, and working remotely.
-As part of the continuity plan, students may need to complete the following tasks to prepare computers and equipment in order to participate and access university resources from off-campus on their personal computer and mobile devices.
+Students may need to complete the following tasks to prepare for remote studies.

 Personal Computer and Mobile DevicesWhat will I need?

-- Move SchoolWork Files Online – We highly recommend using Microsoft OneDrive to access work files from any location.
+- Move Files Online – We highly recommend using Microsoft OneDrive to access your files from any computer with a network connection.

 UTRGV Online Resources

 Communication and Video Conferencing ResourcesLearning Resources